Blendify/blender-manual/blender_docs/manual/render/eevee/materials/nodes_support.rst

    Does not diffuse the light inside the object.
 It only lights the object with reversed normals.

 Principled BSDF
-   Cumulate limitations from Diffuse BSDF, Glossy BSDF, Refraction BSDF and Subsurface Scattering.
+   Cumulative limitations from Diffuse BSDF, Glossy BSDF, Refraction BSDF and Subsurface Scattering.
    Anisotropy is not supported.
 Transmission Roughness is not supported.
 The Sheen layer is a crude approximation.

 Volume Absorption